-Under the proposed action the Project would operate with specific PM&E conditions for a period of 30-50 years.
+Under the proposed action the Project would operate with specific PM&E conditions for a period of 50 years.
 Over this timeframe Project operations would be largely similar to the current operations except for minor changes to facilitate PM&E measures FISH-2, FISH-3, FISH-4, and REC-9 (see Section 2.2.3).
-No substantive changes in temperature, pH, specific conductivity, DO, turbidity, TSS, or chlorophyll a are anticipated as a result of implementation of the proposed action as the Project has little influence on these water quality parameters based on field studies conducted in 2016 and 2017.
-However, certain PM&E measures could influence some water quality constituents.
+No substantive changes in temperature, pH, specific conductivity, DO, turbidity, TSS, or chlorophyll a are anticipated as a result of implementation of the proposed action as the Project currently has little influence on these water quality parameters based on field studies conducted in 2016 and 2017 (See Section 3.3.3.1).

+Certain PM&E measures could influence some water quality constituents.
 Additional information on a parameter-by-parameter basis is provided below.